IRIX: Features

 IRIX 6.5 is compliant with UNIX System V Release 4, UNIX 95, and POSIX (including 1e/2c draft 15 ACLs and Capabilities).

-In the early 1990s, IRIX was a leader in Symmetric Multi-Processing (SMP), scalable from 1 to more than 1024 processors with a single system image.
-IRIX has strong support for real-time disk and graphics I/O. IRIX was widely used for the 1990s and 2000s, in the computer animation and scientific visualization industries due to its large application base and high performance.
+In the early 1990s, IRIX was a leader in Symmetric Multi-Processing (SMP), scalable from 1 to more than 1,024 processors with a single system image.
+IRIX has strong support for real-time disk and graphics I/O. IRIX was widely used for the 1990s and 2000s in the computer animation and scientific visualization industries, due to its large application base and high performance.
 It still is relevant in a few legacy applications.

 IRIX is one of the first Unix versions to feature a graphical user interface for the main desktop environment.
 IRIX Interactive Desktop uses the 4Dwm X window manager with a custom look designed using the Motif widget toolkit.
-IRIX is the originator of the industry standard OpenGL for graphics chips and Image processing libraries.
+IRIX is the originator of the industry standard OpenGL for graphics chips and image processing libraries.

-IRIX uses the MIPSPro Compiler for both its front end and back end.
-The compiler, also known in earlier versions as IDO (IRIS Development Option) was released in many versions, many of which are coupled to the OS version.
+IRIX uses the MIPSPro compiler for both its front end and back end.
+The compiler, also known in earlier versions as IDO (IRIS Development Option), was released in many versions, many of which are coupled to the OS version.
 The last version was 7.4.4m, designed for 6.5.19 or later.
-The compiler is designed to support parallel POSIX programming in C/C++, Fortran 77/90, and Ada.
+The compiler is designed to support parallel POSIX programming in C/C++, Fortran 77/90.
 The Workshop GUI IDE is used for development.
 Other tools include Speedshop for performance tuning, and Performance Co-Pilot.

+4Dwm

+4Dwm is the window manager component of the IRIX Interactive Desktop normally used on Silicon Graphics workstations running IRIX.
+4Dwm is derived from the older Motif Window Manager and uses the Motif widget toolkit on top of the X Window System found on most Unix systems.
+4Dwm on IRIX was one of the first default graphical user interface desktops to be standard on a Unix computer system.
+4Dwm refers to "Fourth dimension window manager" and has no relation to dwm.

+Other X window managers that mimic the 4Dwm look and feel exist, such as 4Dwm theme for IceWM and MaxxDesktop which is a clone/compatible implementation of 4Dwm based on OpenMotif.
+MaxxDesktop supports both the classic SGI look and a modern/polished look and feel with anti-aliased fonts and UTF-8 support.